 We started off our last morning in Istanbul with a visit to the Blue Mosque (also known as Sultan Ahmet Camii).
 Like all mosques we visited in Istanbul, it is free to visit – just ensure you dress respectfully by covering your shoulders and legs, and head as well if you are female.
 This was definitely the most crowded mosque we visited during our time in Istanbul.
 Unfortunately, due to construction, much of the famous blue-tiled dome was obscured by scaffolding.
 Although the Blue Mosque is a definite must-visit in Istanbul, I found myself somewhat underwhelmed having seen some incredible and less crowded mosques earlier in our trip.

 Next, we finally got our chance to visit the Grand Bazaar, which had been closed every other day of our time in Istanbul due to the holiday.
 It was actually less crowded and overwhelming than I had expected, and the prices more reasonable than expected.
 Just outside the Grand Bazaar is Donerci Sahin Usta, the best doner kebap shop we tried in Istanbul.
 A kebap and a glass of ayran (a salty yogurt drink) came to 32 TL (~$5.50 USD) – not a bad last meal in Istanbul!
 We then grabbed a Bitaksi back to the airport to catch our flight to Cappadocia and bid Istanbul farewell.
+If you’re also traveling to Cappadocia, be sure to check out my Cappadocia Travel & Photography Guide!

 A melding of civilizations and cultures, Istanbul is truly a fascinating place to experience.
 I hope this travel guide and itinerary will help you plan your trip to this incredible historic city!